 The District will be responsible for parental notification indicating a need for RtI or AIS.
-This notification will be made in writing and will include a summary of the services being provided to the student, including when the services will be provided.
-The reason(s) for Intervention Service will be reviewed, and the consequences of not achieving the standards will be stated.
+This notification will be made in writing and will include a summary of the services being provided to the student, including when the services will be provided, strategies used to increase the students' rate of learning, and the parents' right to request an evaluation for special education services.
 Parents will also be kept apprised of their child's progress.
 When Intervention Service is discontinued, the parent will be notified of the criteria for discontinuation of services, the current performance level of the student, and the assessment(s) that were used in determining the student's level of performance.

 Student Progress Reports: Interim reports will document the progress of each student, and the information contained therein may be used to determine when the student warrants being discontinued from Intervention Services.
-Copies of these reports will be mailed to (or made otherwise available for) parents at the same intervals as the report card reporting periods.
+Copies of these reports will be made available for parents at the same intervals as the report card reporting periods.